+NOTE 1: The location of assisting or intermediate node, where applicable for the corresponding topologies, would need to be defined additionally.

 The study has considered Ambient IoT deployments in-band to NR, in guard-band of NR, and in standalone band from NR.